Get more value from your analytics fast.

 Control

-Organizations without a cloud optimization process tend to overspend by 40% due to unmanaged costs, unexpected usage, suboptimal design and implementation, and wrong-sized production and waste in development and testing environments, among other reasons.
-SAS can help you avoid this scenario by accurately scoping your analytics transformation before implementing your cloud migration strategy or supplementing the cloud strategy already underway.
+Organizations without a cloud optimization process tend to overspend by about 40% due to unmanaged costs, unexpected usage, suboptimal design and implementation, and wrong-sized production and waste in development and testing environments, among other reasons.
+SAS can help you by accurately assessing your analytics transformation before implementing your cloud migration strategy or supplementing an existing strategy.

-Applying ecosystem diagnostics enables you to see which workloads consume the most resources and runtime; generate cloud environment and workload sizing; and determine business justifications for cloud and data strategies that consider interdependencies between data, locations, routines and users.
+By using ecosystem diagnostics, you can see which workloads consume the most resources and have the longest runtimes, generate cloud environment and workload sizing requirements, and determine business justifications for cloud and data strategies that consider interdependencies between data, locations, routines and users.

-Having detailed knowledge of your consumption metrics provides two potent insights.
+Having detailed knowledge about consumption metrics provides two powerful insights.
 The first is a reasonable forecast of cloud cost and performance expectations and where they can be improved.
-The second is creating a validated map of which workloads and data benefit from a cloud environment (and which should not migrate at all).
+The second is creating a validated map of which workloads and data benefit from a cloud environment and which shouldn’t be migrated.

-Cloud spending is growing year over year and becoming a more substantial portion of a company’s costs.
-As a result, infrastructure expenses are a line item of growing importance to senior executives.
-Estimates are that 80% of organizations will overshoot their budgets for infrastructure as a service (IaaS) as a direct result of poor cloud optimization governance and overspending in advance on cloud commitments that are too small to support their analytic ecosystem’s consumption.
+Cloud spending is growing each year and becoming a more substantial portion of a company’s costs.
+As a result, infrastructure expenses are increasingly important to senior executives.
+Estimates are that 80% of organizations will overspend their budgets for infrastructure as a direct result of poor cloud optimization and overspending on cloud commitments that are too small to support their analytical ecosystem’s consumption.

 Cloud spending is growing year over year and becoming a more substantial portion of a company’s costs.
 As a result, infrastructure expenses are increasingly important to senior executives.